Pioneering New Paths in Medical Education

 "This program provided a comprehensive foundation in evidence-based teaching methods, curriculum design, and learner assessment, areas that many faculty in academic medicine don’t often focus on."

 Hooman Mir, DPM, MSci, FAPWCA, is a DPM physician by training and a full-time tenure-track assistant professor at the University of Texas Rio Grande Valley (UTRGV) School of Podiatric Medicine, with a deep background in podiatric medicine, academic medicine, and surgical education.
-By the time he enrolled in the Training to Teach in Medicine program at Harvard Medical School, Mir had already created virtual training labs, surgical training workshops, taught surgical anatomy and led academic initiatives in United States & Abroad.
+By the time he enrolled in the Training to Teach in Medicine program at Harvard Medical School, Mir had already created virtual training labs, surgical training workshops, taught surgical anatomy, and led academic initiatives in the United States and abroad.
 Still, he recognized a critical gap in his professional development: formal training in medical education.

 “I saw an urgent need for transformative teaching methods in medical education, especially in diabetic wound care,” Mir explains.
 After the pandemic disrupted traditional instruction, he noticed physician students were struggling to re-engage.
 “I was introduced to the Training to Teach in Medicine program, and I saw it as a unique opportunity to gain the educational skills we often don’t receive in medical or residency training.”
 Mir is also proud to be the first Doctor of Podiatric Medicine (DPM) to complete the program and to be inducted into the Harvard Club of Boston.